Finance and Annual Reports

 Socially Responsible Investment

-The College wishes its investment practice to reflect its values and reputation as a charitable educational establishment of long standing.
+The College will take due care to ensure that its investment management reflects the interests and values of the College.
 While these values do not require the automatic avoidance of any particular corporation or sector, they do require that all fund managers behave with integrity and are fully compliant with all regulatory requirements and relevant codes of practice.

 Funding / income